AlexRogalskiy/bash-cd/README.md

 So, say on your development osx, you can run `./apply.sh build <HOST-VAR>` to simulate how the build will manifest on a particular machine and inspect `./build` directory.

-The __install__ phase currently requires Bash Version 4 and was tested on Ubuntu but should work on most Linux distributions but the `env/setup.sh` script has to be modified appropriately.
+The __install__ phase currently requires Bash Version 4 and was pre-made for Ubuntu 16.04 and the modules use systemd.
+It is possible to make it run on other Linux distributions, in such case modify `env/setup.sh` script and if you need to use upstart, most of the modules have init scripts prepared, you just need to switch the install/stop/start functions.

 # Quick Start